Assistant Professor of Economics, Booth School of Business

 Zidar holds a Ph.D. in economics from the University of California, Berkeley.
-His pre-doctoral studies were at Dartmouth College where he earned a B.A., summa cum laude, in economics (high honors).
+His pre-doctoral studies were at Dartmouth College where he earned a bachelor of arts degree, summa cum laude, in economics (high honors).